lgwillmore/warden/README.md

         action("type") isIn listOf("MODIFY", "DELETE")
         subject("id") equalTo resource("authorID")
     },
-    // A User must be be an Author to be able to create an article. allOf {
+    // A User must be an Author to be able to create an article. allOf {
         resource("type") equalTo "Article"
         action("type") equalTo "CREATE"